francisco-perez-sorrosal/ai-resources/book-scaffold/src/applications.md

 ## Classification

+### Binary Classification

+In this kind of applications there are only two possible classes or outcomes.
+The task is to assign an instance to one of these two classes, so the output is a single class label indicating one of the two possible outcomes.

+**Examples**
+- Spam detection (spam vs. not spam)
+- Disease diagnosis (positive vs. negative)

+**Algorithms**
+Logistic Regression, Support Vector Machine (SVM), Decision Trees, Random Forest, etc.

+**Evaluation Metrics**
+Accuracy, Precision, Recall, F1-Score, Area Under the Receiver Operating Characteristic Curve (AUC-ROC).

+### Multiclass Classification

+These appplications involve the classification of two or more disjoint classes The output is a single class label indicating one of the multiple possible classes.

+**Examples**
+- Handwritten digit recognition (digits 0-9)
+- Animal classification (cat, dog, bird, etc.)
+- Sentiment analysis (positive, negative, neutral)

+**Algorithms**
+Logistic Regression (softmax for multiclass), k-Nearest Neighbors (k-NN), Decision Trees, Random Forest, Neural Networks, etc.

+**Evaluation Metrics**
+Accuracy, Precision, Recall, F1-Score (macro, micro, and weighted versions), Confusion Matrix.

+### Multilabel Classification
+In multilabel classification applications, each instance can belong to multiple classes simultaneously.
+Unlike binary and multiclass classification, where an instance is assigned a single label, multilabel classification assigns multiple labels; so the output will be a set of class labels indicating multiple possible classes for each instance.

+**Examples**
+- Document categorization (e.g., a document could be about "Sports" and "Health" simultaneously)
+- Image tagging (an image could be tagged as "Beach," "Sunset," and "Vacation")
+- Music genre classification (a song could belong to both "Jazz" and "Blues")

+**Algorithms**

+Problem Transformation Methods (e.g., One-vs-Rest, Classifier Chains), Adapted Algorithms (e.g., Adapted k-NN, Adapted Decision Trees), Deep Learning models (e.g., Convolutional Neural Networks (CNNs) with sigmoid activation in the output layer).

+**Evaluation Metrics**

+Hamming Loss, Precision, Recall, F1-Score (macro, micro, weighted), Subset Accuracy, Coverage Error, Ranking Loss.

 ## Personalization/Recommender systems

 Make decisions is a key part of what we consider intelligence.
 Learn from limited samples to make good decissions.